-Mandatory Entry Level Training (or MELT for short) is slowly being implemented throughout Canada.
+Mandatory Entry Level Training (or MELT for short) is being implemented throughout Canada.
 In today’s blog post, we will be going over some key points about this new commercial training requirement.

 MELT in Ontario